-So many of us live paycheck to paycheck without saving any money in between pay periods.
+Many of us live paycheck to paycheck without saving any money in between pay periods.
 It turns into such a common experience that living paycheck to paycheck feels like the norm.
-If you're sick and tired of the struggle - week after week, month after month, year after year - it's time to find a new normal.
-Here are ten tips to help you save money, budget your money, and change the way you think about money so you can stop the cycle of living paycheck to paycheck and start saving money.
+If you're sick and tired of the struggle — week after week, month after month, year after year — it's time to find a new normal.
+Here are ten steps to help you save money, budget your money, and change the way you think about money so you can stop the cycle of living paycheck to paycheck and start saving money.

 When you're living paycheck to paycheck, it doesn't feel like you have much choice.
 And while that may be true today, if you change the way you think about your money, it doesn't have to stay that way.

 You are in charge of the money you make and how you choose to spend it.
 The longer you've been struggling to make ends meet, the more difficult it will be to accept this truth.
 But like it or not, there is no way around it.
 The only way to stop living paycheck to paycheck is to believe you have the power to change it.

 All too often, living beyond your means is perpetuated by relationships.
 You may be ready tighten your belt, but it's tough to say no to family and friends who don't know just how important it is for you to change the way you manage your money.
 Call a family meeting and have the agenda be all about financial goals and how to get there.

 As for friends, be upfront and tell them you need to spend less and save more.
 What you'll likely find is that they would love to do the same, and together you can plan more affordable fun accordingly.

 You probably have a pretty good idea of what you'd like to accomplish with your money, but a concrete visual will get you there faster.
 Start with a list then, if you're so inspired, turn it into a vision board which is a fun, creative exercise for the whole family.